 Flow Neuroscience, a HAX 2017 investment, is developing a new treatment for depression combining brain stimulation with behavioral therapy.
-The Sweden-based startup is announcing today that they have secured a $1.1 million seed round from Khosla Ventures, SOSV and a private Swedish angel investor.
+The Sweden-based startup announced today that it has secured a $1.1 million seed round from Khosla Ventures, SOSV, and a private Swedish angel investor.

 Flow’s wearable device is linked to a behavioral training program mobile application based on peer-reviewed scientific literature.
 The technology is called tDCS (‘transcranial direct current stimulation’), which uses weak currents to stimulate the brain.
 It has been shown to change neuronal activity, and have an effect on depressive symptoms similar to antidepressant medication, with much fewer and less severe side effects.
 The app teaches the patient how to eat, sleep and exercise to further reduce depression.

 Major Depressive Disorder (MDD) – commonly known as depression – is a mental disorder affecting around 21M people in Europe and 350M worldwide (4,7% of the world population).
 Depression is the costliest brain disorder in Europe and in addition, most cases of suicides can be attributed to depression, representing more losses than war, crime and terrorism.